MicrosoftDocs/mixed-reality.fr-FR/mixed-reality-docs/mr-azure-311.md

     {
     ```

-5.  À l’intérieur de la **GazeInput** de classe, ajoutez les variables suivantes :
+5.  À l’intérieur de la classe **GazeInput** , ajoutez les variables suivantes:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]